fireyoshiqc/stage2017/README.md

 This repo hosts various HDL and Python projects that could be useful for developing research contributions related to neural networks.
 ## Active projects
 ### Félix
+#### ConvTest
+A module that implements a combination of ConvUnit and nnet in a single multi-layer neural network.
+Its general structure is described in _test.nn_ (maybe only present in the keragen repository, to confirm).
+As of August 25, 2017, it is not fully functional despite each sub-network being tested and functional.
 ### Gabriel

 ## Completed projects